10/14/24

 A term that has come to describe this new rule of brand identity is 360 degree brand identity.
 Think of your brand as a circle divided into four equal parts:

-If brand identity is a circle, 360 degree brand identity is a wheel.
+If brand identity is a circle, a 360 degree brand identity is a wheel.
 That wheel has spokes.
 Each ‘spoke’ is a touchpoint — a way for consumers to interact with and experience a brand.

 Successful marketers understand that brand identity has evolved beyond broadcast messages to two-way communication.